Quickly exit this site by pressing the Escape key

 Back to Request

-Following a Thames Valley Police investigation a man has been jailed for drug offences.
+Following an investigation by Thames Valley Police, a man has been jailed for drug offences in Reading.

 Grafton Vaughan, aged 50, of Berkeley Avenue, Reading, was sentenced to seven years in prison at Reading Crown Court on Thursday (9/11).